millakortelainen/horseAlgorithm/documentation/week-reports/week.report-5.md

 ## How has the project progressed?

 The project itself didin't really progressed this week and I'm quite unhappy about it.
 Although the tests and documentation are now in pretty good shape in my opinion.
+I removed the Java .stream() code from my algorithm which did the sorting of the lists and replaced it with compareble-interface because of the last week's feedback.

 ## What did you learn this week / today?